My Site

 Another tip from Bi0man22: What if you really do need to animate something that you can't get the Model Viewer to do?
 You can "fake" animation by making a series of still images and then putting them into your video one after the other in quick succession.
 Animation, after all, is really just a series of still images that go by so fast that our brains interpret them as continuous motion.
 If you show a series of images quickly enough and with smooth enough transitions between images, your viewer's brains may be fooled.

 Unfortunately, full video motion is 30 frames per second, so if you were going to match that with your faked animation, you'd need thirty still images for every second of your video, which is a lot of work.
-Most of my earlier videos are 15 frames per second and they look OK.
+Most of my earlier videos are 15 frames per second and they look OK, but anything less may be noticeable.
 You'll have to decide how many frames of still images you want to use to make your animation look smooth.

 Bi0man22 uses faked animation in his "Shop Vac" video, but he also has a video made completely with this technique for you to check out.